 - Hover – Purely domain registrar site.
 Free WHOIS privacy protection.

 All of the domain registrars that we’ve presented in this list are the best, so to speak, and they’re more than capable of handling any of your needs through your website’s lifespan while providing you with your desired domain.
 Choosing which one works best for you will depend on the details.

 Depending on whether you need additional services, such as hosting, adding SSL security, and so forth, one company might better suit your needs by offering these services compared to others while some might be more affordable.
-We recommend you take a good look at the companies on the list and find the one that fits your needs.
+We recommend you take a good look at the companies on the list for the best domain name registrar which will fit your needs.